jaredNussbaum/embrace-me/README.md

 ### Tools and Materials

-Engine: Baseline javascript with Three.js and Oimo.js plugins for 3d rendering and physics.
+Engine: Baseline typescript with Three.js and cannon-es.js plugins for 3d rendering and physics.

-Language: JS - A bad game programming language
+Language: TS - A bad game programming language

-Tools: Codespace/ VS code
+Tools: Codespace/VS code, deno, vite

 AI: Absolutely none!
 We are game developers, and as such, we will not be using AI tools on this project as they take away a lot of the learning and creativity of the game-making process.